 While climate impact can be measured using innovative new techniques, the move towards tackling social issues has raised concerns about the way that social impact is measured.

-Many investment funds have their own impact formulas, or join programs aimed at helping investors such as IRIS, a catalog of performance metrics published by the Global Impact Investing Network (GIIN).
-In spite of this, there’s a breakdown in communication when it comes to social entrepreneurs being able to convey their impact to investors, and investors conveying what they need from their investment.
+Many investment funds have their impact formulas or join programs aimed at helping investors such as IRIS, a catalog of performance metrics published by the Global Impact Investing Network (GIIN).
+Despite this, there’s a communication breakdown when it comes to social entrepreneurs being able to convey their impact to investors, and investors conveying what they need from their investment.

 This translates to a lack of ‘bankable projects’ across APAC.
 Both start-up social enterprises and major infrastructure developments aren’t able to communicate why they deserve investment to organizations like the International Finance Corporation (IFC), and impact investors.

 Moving forward, there will be a need for a common language to maximize opportunities and match worthy projects with willing investors.

 GIIN’s CEO Amit Bouri envisions a world where ESG investing will not exist because ALL investments would be in firms that meet these standards.
 Unfortunately, we’re not quite there yet.
 Until then, ESG investing is gathering pace amongst investors and is becoming more prominent in the public eye.

 Pension Funds have been at the forefront of responsible investing.
 Another keynote speaker, Takahashi-San, Head of the Japanese Government Pension Investment Fund, explained how even in Japan he’s hearing people say more and more that they’ll only put their pensions into funds with ESG values.
 This was unthinkable even a couple of years ago.